Sempronius, New York

 Sempronius is a town in Cayuga County, New York, United States.
 The population was 840 at the 2020 census.
 The town was named after a Roman military and political leader by Robert Harpur, a clerk interested in the classics.
 Sempronius is in the southeastern part of the county, southeast of Auburn.

 History

 Sempronius was part of the Central New York Military Tract.
-The first settler arrived circa 1793.
+The first settler arrived c.
+1793.
 Sempronius became a town in 1799 by breaking away from Scipio, but its area was later reduced by the formation of newer towns: Marcellus (Onondaga County) in 1804, Moravia and Niles in 1833.

-Sempronius was the birthplace of the 12th Governor of Illinois (1860-1861) John Wood on December 20, 1798.
+Sempronius was the birthplace of the 12th Governor of Illinois (1860–1861) John Wood on December 20, 1798.

 Geography

 According to the United States Census Bureau, Sempronius has a total area of 77.0 km2, of which 76.0 km2 is land and 1.0 km2, or 1.28%, is water.
 The northern part of the eastern town line borders the southern end of Skaneateles Lake and Onondaga County; the rest of the eastern town line borders Cortland County.

-New York State Route 41A is a north-south highway in the town.
+New York State Route 41A is a north–south highway in the town.